mikegioia/debian-server/README.md

   take a while so be sure to watch over it.
 * You will be prompted to set MySQL and PHPMyAdmin passwords.
 Keep those handy and watch when it prompts.
-* PHP Mongo extension will be intalled at the end if you include `8_mongo.sh` in your install.
+* PHP Mongo extension will be installed at the end if you include `8_mongo.sh` in your install.
-* It's best to scp these files to `/root` and run the installer as root.
+* It's best to scp these files to `/root` and definitely run the installer as root.
+* I've timed the entire install process and it averages to about 8 minutes on a 256MB machine!